imshivlok/filmybar/README.md

 2. https://filmybar--imshivlok.repl.co (beta)

 <h2>Contact</h2>
-If you want to contact with me you can reach me at <a href="https://www.instagram.com/imshivlok">Instagram</a>.
+If you want to contact me, you can reach me at <a href="https://www.instagram.com/imshivlok">Instagram</a>.

 <h2>License</h2>
 This project is <strong>free to use</strong> and does not contains any license.<br><br>